 Participants receive emails once or twice a month showing available submission dates, which they can then reserve.

-- Community Prose Critique Groups: Critique based meeting for fiction, essay, and memoir; 10,000 word submission length cap; critiques scheduled weeks or months in advance; facilitated; 5-8 participants per group; 3 Community Critique Groups scheduled each Tuesday; for every 4 attendances in the Community Critique Groups, that participant is welcome to submit their writing for critique once.
+- Community Prose Critique Groups: Critique based meeting for fiction, essay, memoir, and all forms of prose writing; 10,000 word submission length cap; critiques scheduled weeks or months in advance; facilitated; 5-8 participants per group; 2-4 Community Critique Groups scheduled each Tuesday; for every 4 attendances in the Community Critique Groups, that participant is welcome to submit their writing for critique once.

 Focus Groups are critique groups for participants who demonstrate a high level of dedication to their writing and the workshop process.
 Focus Groups are created around a literary interest or a shared intention (a "focus").
-New Focus Groups start up every 1-3 months.
+New Focus Groups begin once every 1-3 months.
 Inclusion is open to anyone who has 5 or more attendances and 1 submission in the Community Critique Groups.

 Common features include: